Last updated May 11, 2026

 Casual web clothes changer bundled inside a mainstream photo editor, with a generous free tier.

 Fotor is a long-standing photo editing brand that has folded an AI clothes changer into its broader toolset.
-The flow is simple: upload a portrait, pick from preset outfit categories (formal, casual, traditional, swimwear), and the model swaps the visible clothing.
+The flow is simple: upload a portrait, pick from a set of preset outfit styles, and the model swaps the visible clothing.
 Sits next to background remover, AI headshot, and photo enhancer, which makes Fotor a fit for casual users who want one familiar tool for several edits.

 Best for: Casual try-on inside a photo editor